mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ---
 title: Making decisions
 excerpt: >
-  You'll notice that software behaves differently depending on the situation.
-A premium user of an app, for example, may have access to features that a regular user does not.
-In this episode, we'll discover how to decide the behaviour of our code in specific conditions.
+  Programs behave differently in different conditions.
+For example, some features of an app may only be available when a premium user is logged in.
+In this episode, we'll learn some JavaScript constructs that we can use to make such decisions.
 ---

 ## Videos